1337kat/V5/README.md

 --  ONE-TIME SESSION GUARD
 -- ================================================================
 if shared.allScriptsExecutedOnce then
-    warn('🚫 All scripts have already been executed this session.') return end
+    warn("🚫 All scripts have already been executed this session.") return end